TobseF/impf-bot/README.md

 Searches the official "[ImpfterminService - Der Patientenservice 116117](https://www.impfterminservice.de/)" for free Corona vaccination slots.
 It can search multiple locations at once which can be provided in a list.
 When it finds a free slot, it can use Slack to send you a message.
+All timings can be configured for your needs and to avoid blocking.

 📱 Also the SMS verification step is managed by a Slack bot.
 Simply write the verification code into the Slack channel:
 ```properties